Orange County Oct 13, 2026

 Key findings

-• Meeting status: The board has formally scheduled a session for October 13, 2026.
+• Meeting date: The Orange County Public Schools regular meeting is scheduled for October 13, 2026.

 Questions worth asking